 24 Hrs: + 91 – 9716 235 166 / 9871 371 009

-Volunteering at Vrinda Kunja, India is a good fit for someone interested in experiencing spirituality by being immersed in authentic Vaishnava ashram life.
+Volunteering at Vrinda Kunja is a good fit for someone interested in experiencing spirituality by being immersed in authentic Vaishnava ashram life.
 Just living in India’s sweet Vrindavan is a unique experience.
 Imagine lots of sadhus (holy men) walking and praying in the streets, doing their puja (worship ritual) on the banks of holy Yamuna River.
-And you can be an active participant by helping to clean the streets and river, practicing bhakti yoga, and learning about Vedic philosophy and culture.
+You can be an active participant by helping to clean the streets and river, practicing bhakti yoga, and learning about Vedic philosophy and culture.
 There is even an informative Imlitala blog containing great info on ancient Indian culture.
-Making it all happen is a young and talented dynamic team of committed bhakti yoga enthusiasts.
+The ones who make it happen are young and dynamic youngsters, a team of committed bhakti yoga enthusiasts.
 For more information check the website vrindakunja.org

 Serving as a volunteer at Mother Theresa’s Mission in India